Hector096/React-Native-Boiler-Plate/README.md

 -   React Native mmkv (v^2.6.2) which is an efficient, small mobile key-value storage
 -   React Navigation (v^6.1.6) to handle routing and navigation in the app, with a splash screen setup by default
 -   React I18Next (v^12.2.0) to handle internationalization in your app
--   prettier and eslint preconfigured for React Native
+-   Prettier and eslint preconfigured for React Native
+-   Formik (v^2.4.2) & Yup (v^1.2.0) for Form Validation
 -   react-native-flipper (v^0.182.0) to debug react-native,
 -   redux-flipper (v^2.0.2) to debug redux,
 -   navigation devtool (v^6.0.18) to debug navigation